zio/zio-prelude/docs/newtypes/index.md

 // • -10 did not satisfy greaterThanOrEqualTo(0)
 ```

-Refined newtypes can only be validated at compile-time when called with literals, such as `9000` or `"Fancy Pants"`.
+Smart Newtypes can only be validated at compile-time when called with literals, such as `9000` or `"Fancy Pants"`.
 When wrapping variables or run-time values, you can use the `make` or `makeAll`.

 ```scala mdoc
 import zio.Chunk